-You will learn and practice a wide range of transferrable skills when completing your modules.
+You will learn and practice a wide range of transferrable skills when completing your modules and when conducting your original research for the MA thesis.
 You will learn to become excellent professional geographers but much more besides.
-Each module instructor will highlight the key transferrable skills applicable in their module.
-Referring to this list and your module syllabus will be helpful in describing your experience and training in your resume/cv and when applying to jobs after graduation.
-Depending on the module in question, you will:
+For example, depending on the module in question, you will:

 - set and realize goals;

 - break down larger projects into smaller, realisable tasks;

 - problem solve;

-- nurture creativity and creative thinking;
+- · nurture creativity and creative thinking;

 - develop interpretive skills;

 - identify appropriate qualitative and quantitative research methods are needed to gather, interpret and analyse data for particular projects;

 - effectively use computers and different software packages/technologies that are relevant for specific projects;

 - adapt to new situations;

-- trouble shoot:
+- trouble shoot;

-- take initiative and develop leadership skills;
+- · take initiative and develop leadership skills;

 - work in teams;

-- network:
+- network;

-- motivate others:
+- motivate others;

 - listen to others;

 - manage time effectively;

 - follow instructions;

 - think critically;

-- develop strong written and verbal communication skills;

-- write and communicate for different audiences;

-- develop numeracy skills;

-- make professional presentations;

-- use specific analytical skills;

-- act as a professional in different settings;

-- be respectful and responsible to a range of experts and work/research partners;

-- conduct research ethically.
+- develop strong written and verbal communication skills; - write and communicate for different audiences; - develop numeracy skills; - make professional presentations; - use specific analytical skills; - act as a professional in different settings; - be respectful and responsible to a range of experts and work/research partners; - conduct research ethically.